elicia4/linux_notes/commands/grep.md

     grep -n particular_term /home/user/directory/*

 Let's you want to search for a particular term, you don't know the file name it's in, you don't even know what directory that term might be in.
-With `grep`, you can recursively search through files with `-r`:
+You can recursively search through files:

     grep -r search_term .